chumaky/datero-docs/docs/clouds/aws/ec2.md

 Once ec2 instance is created, you need to install `docker` on it.
 Again, exact procedure is out of scope of this guide.
 You could install it from the Ubuntu itself by using `apt` or `snap` package managers.
-Alternatively, you could use official [docker documentation](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) for that.
+Alternatively, you could use official [docker documentation :octicons-tab-external-16:](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository){: target="_blank" rel="noopener noreferrer" } for that.

 We would advise to stick with Docker's official documentation.
 For your convenience, below is a compiled version which extends official guide a bit.